ZarkoZivojnovic/Fluency/readme.md

 This is a real time chat and video chat application for learning foreign languages.
 It differs from other applications because you can be both a teacher and the student.
 You can help someone to master the language you know well, and someone else will help you.
 The application is easy to use.
 Find your perfect conversation partner and enjoy in chat, while at the same time practicing your language skills.
-The text chat will helps you to improve your written technique and you can practice your spoken skills trough video chat.
+The text chat will help you to improve your written technique and you can practice your spoken skills trough video chat.
 After the conversation, do not forget to rate the user.
 That will help other users to choose the right interlocutor.
 \